kilianknoll/kostal-modbusquery/README.rst

 * Provide Class that  reads documented  Registers
 * Provide some sample calculations mimic´ing the Inverter´s home page output
+* Allows publishing to MQTT
+* Provide option to change BatCharge values

 Tested with